 Like any discipline, electrical engineering has jargon or specialized terminology.
 Voltage and current are like water pressure and water flow rate, and reference is often made to pumps and water pipes as an analogy to explain electrical circuitry.

-Current This is the flow of electrons through the circuit and is measured in amps.
+An electric current is due to the movement of electrons through a conductor and load and is measured in amps.
 High current means lots of electrons flowing through the circuit.
 The water analogy is water flow rate in gallons per minute.

 Even connecting wires in a circuit have resistance so when higher currents need to be carried by a cable, thicker gage cable must be used to avoid overheating.